-Please read the Vacation Rental Licensing Process guide before starting any application.
+Please click and read the following Vacation Rental Licensing Process guide before starting the application.

 To find local contact information for a current Vacation Rental, click here (Vacation Rentals Local Contacts)